eBook Sale Amazon

 3. Dehydrated Chicken Dog Treats

 Pup’s need to eat on the trail, too.
 That’s why we’re going to show you how to make dried chicken for dog treats.
-It’s also cheaper and healthier than buying the chicken jerky treats at the store.
+It’s also cheaper and healthier than buying the chicken treats at the store.

 Here’s the list of ingredients you’ll need: